 Hormone Replacement Therapy (HRT) is a form of hormone therapy used to treat symptoms associated with female menopause.
 This should not be confused with Testosterone Replacement Therapy (TRT) which is used to replace androgen in men.

 Sexual hormones are important for female reproduction, metabolism, cardiovascular system, and the general well-being of women.
 But as they reach the stage of menopause, they suffer a loss of function as their estrogen and progesterone levels reduce.
 This happens notably in the bone, skin, brain, peripheral vessels, connective tissue, and cardiovascular system.
 It then leads to oxidation, weakened lipid metabolism, high level of cholesterol, and a higher risk of systemic disorders.
 This necessitates the application of HRT with progestins and estrogens.

 HRT is mostly used to treat women in menopause as it is believed to improve their cardiovascular health, prevent osteoporosis, and help them live longer and healthier lives.
-It generally helps them to ease menopausal symptoms, fractures, and hot flushes.
-It involves taking either estrogen and progestogen (combined HRT) or only estrogen (estrogen-only HRT).+
+It generally helps them to ease menopausal symptoms, fractures, and hot flashes.
+It involves taking either estrogen and progestogen (combined HRT) or only estrogen (estrogen-only HRT).

 Testosterone Replacement Therapy (TRT)

 Testosterone is a major sex hormone in men that helps them to control their muscle and bone mass, fertility, fat distribution, and improve their body hair growth, as well as other male reproductive tissues like the testes and prostate.
 Inadequate levels of testosterone can result in symptoms like erectile dysfunction, and a reduction in sex drive and bone mass.
 Thus, TRT is used to alleviate these symptoms.